rust-lang/nomicon/src/atomics/seqcst.md

 	1. `c` loads `X` (gives `true`)
 	1. `c` loads `Y` (required to be `true`)

-All the places were the load is requied to give `true` were caused by a preceding load in _S_ of the same atomic which saw `true`, because otherwise _S_ would be inconsistent with the atomic’s modification order and that is impossible.
+All the places where the load was required to give `true` were caused by a preceding load in _S_ of the same atomic which saw `true` — otherwise, the load would be coherence-ordered-before a load which precedes it in _S_, and that is impossible.

 ## The mixed-`SeqCst` special case